Biont/sway-launcher-desktop/README.md

 ## Features
 - Lists and executes available binaries
 - Lists and executes .desktop files (entries as well as actions)
+- Does not depend on `xdg-utils`.
+Just pure bash and `awk`
 - Shows a preview window containing `whatis` info of binaries and the `Comment=` section of .desktop files
-- History support which will highlight recently used entries.
-(Inspired by [this nice script which inspired me to create my own](https://gitlab.com/FlyingWombat/my-scripts/blob/master/sway-launcher))
+- History support which will highlight recently used entries
 - Colored output and glyphs for the different entry types
 - Entries are lazily piped into fzf eliminating any lag during startup
 - Optional support for the XDG Autostart specification